gursi26/virtual_drawing_board/README.md

 <hr>

 ## Installation
-- simply change the directory to the cloned folder give the command `python setup.py install` to install the virtual drawing board
+- Simply change the directory to the cloned folder
+- Give the command `python setup.py install` to install the virtual drawing board
-- initislize the software by running `main.py` with the command `pyhton main.py`
+- Initislize the software by running `main.py` with the command `pyhton main.py`

 ## Libraries used
 - PyTorch